-To operate properly, and do all the latest things that your TV box should be able to do, you need the most up-to-date firmware.
+To operate properly, and do all the latest things that your TV box should be able to do, you need the most up-to-date firmware version.

 Firmware updates will also usually improve the performance of your device, so you will get faster streaming and better image quality.